NuSTAR Observations of AGN with Low Observed X-ray to [OIII] Luminosity Ratios: Heavily Obscured AGN or Turned-Off AGN?: X-Ray Observations and Analysis

-In addition to this simple initial model, obscured AGN often exhibit a soft excess in the 0.5-2~keV range that is thought due to thermal emission from hot gas along the line of sight.
-We account for this model by adding an APEC model, which simulates X-ray emission from a collisionally ionized plasma.
-Its parameters are the plasma temperature, elemental abundances, redshift of the source ($z$), and normalization.
+In addition to this simple initial model, AGN, especially those with heavy absorption, may exhibit a soft excess in the 0.5-2~keV range that is thought due to thermal emission from hot gas along the line of sight.
+We account for this by adding an APEC \citep{2001ApJ...556L..91S} model, which simulates X-ray emission from a collisionally ionized plasma.
+Its parameters are the plasma temperature, elemental abundances, and normalization.
 The APEC normalization is defined as $\frac{10^{-14}}{4\pi [D_{A}(1+z)]^{2}} \int n_{e} N_{\rm H}dV$, where $D_{A}$ is the angular diameter distance to the source, and $n_{e}$ and $N_{\rm H}$ are the electron and hydrogen number densities, respectively.
 For this analysis, we set the elemental abundances to solar.